ohhi-vn/easyworker/README.md

 * Stream, Start worker then push data to worker from channel.
 Workers run same type of task.
 * Supervisor, Start a supervisor for custom worker.
 Workers can run many type of task.

+Package use standard log package, if you want log to file please set output for log package.

+(*required Go 1.19 or later.*)

 ## EasyTask

 This is simple way to run parallel tasks.